Exotic mosquitoes: Distribution maps

-The map shows the current known distribution of the vector species at ‘regional’ administrative level (NUTS3).
-It is based only on confirmed data (published and unpublished) provided by experts from the respective countries as part of the VBORNET project.
+The maps shows the current known distribution of invasive mosquito species in Europe at ‘regional’ administrative level (NUTS3).
+They are based only on confirmed data (published and unpublished) provided by experts from the respective countries as part of the VectorNet project.

 ||An established population (evidence of reproduction and overwintering) of the species has been observed in at least one municipality within the administrative unit|